Holocene glacial retreat: Antarctica

-Radiocarbon dating has been used to date the start of glacial retreat on Alexander Island 18,000 years ago.
-The outermost locations like Marguerite Bay were fully deglaciated 12,000 years ago and the further inland locations continued deglaciating for an additional 3,000 years.
-The Larsen ice shelf was formed in the early Holocene at the latest estimation of 10,700 years ago.
+Radiocarbon dating has been used to date the start of glacial retreat on Alexander Island around 18,000 years ago.
+The outermost locations like Marguerite Bay were fully deglaciated around 10,000 BC and the further inland locations continued deglaciating for an additional 3,000 years.
+The Larsen ice shelf was formed in the early Holocene at the latest estimation of 8700 BC.
 Certain segments of the ice shelf have collapsed as recently as 1995 for Larsen A and a large segment of Larsen B collapsed in 2002.

 Europe

 The many valleys of the Cairngorms, a mountainous region in the Eastern Scottish Highlands are littered with deposits from this period.

-In northwestern Iceland, the Icelandic ice sheet began its non-uniform retreat about 15,000 years ago.
+In northwestern Iceland, the Icelandic ice sheet began its non-uniform retreat around 15,000 years ago.
 Surface exposure dating using the isotope ^{36}Cl was the primary means of dating boulders and terminal moraines in the Drangajökull area in Iceland.
 Ages of erratic boulders found near the Leirufjörður valley and moraine range from 7-12 thousand years old.
-The average age for the groupings of boulders in the Leirufjörður area is 9.3 thousand years ago.
-Directly south of Leirufjörður in the Kaldalon Valley, the average age of the boulders is 15,000.
+The average age for the groupings of boulders in the Leirufjörður area is 9,300 years.
+Directly south of Leirufjörður in the Kaldalon Valley, the average age of the boulders is 15,000 years.
 The two different average ages are a result of different rates of glacial activity in Iceland.

 Modern glacial activity.
 Antarctica is not pictured.

-Another area that has experienced deglaciation during the Holocene is Spitsbergen island within the Svalbard archipelago in Norway.
-For the last 12,000 years exposed rockwalls have been eroding due to a mixture of biogenic flaking, frost shattering, and stress relaxation that results when glaciers retreat.
+Another area that has experienced deglaciation during the Holocene is Spitsbergen Island within the Svalbard archipelago in Norway.
+For the last 12,000 years, exposed rockwalls have been eroding due to a mixture of biogenic flaking, frost shattering, and stress relaxation that results when glaciers retreat.
 One way the rate of rockwall retreat is measured is by examining the diameters of local lichen to establish an age of growth.